“I see strange pictures in the flames, and memories bring tears;

 “To you from failing hands we throw the torch;

 If ye break faith with us who die, we shall not sleep,

-Now, amid picnics and parades, the long week-end away from work and schools still in session, Memorial Day is still a time to remember and to celebrate not just an important event - war, tragedy, death - but important people, as anyone with someone to love them and cherish their memory will always be.
+Now, amid picnics and parades, Memorial Day still is a time to remember and celebrate not just an important, historic event, but important people, as anyone with someone to love them and cherish their memory will always be.